prisma-labs/graphql-framework-experiment/README.md

      brew install postgres
      ```

-     Connection URL will be TODO
+     Connection URL will be `postgresql://postgres:pumpkins@localhost:5432/myapp`

 2. Kick off a new project.
 When asked whether to use Prisma or not, choose yes.